Send the link below via email or IMCopy

 Clear and Present Danger Test

 - free speech is NOT absolute

-- Congress can prevent speech in circumstances where there is a clear and present danger to others
+- Congress can prevent speech where there is a clear and present danger to others

-Schenck mailed anti-draft pamphlets telling others to avoid the draft
+Schenck mailed anti-draft pamphlets about avoiding the draft

 Miller v California

 Miller Test for Obscenity

 Miller mailed adult material ads to random people

 Does it have artistic, scientific, or literary value?